abhimana2003/BigDataNutritionAgent/README.md

 ## Setup
 1. Create a Groq API key: https://console.groq.com/keys

-2. Copy the example env file
+2. Open terminal (command line) and copy the example env file using the following command

     ```bash
     cp .env.example .env
     ```

-3. Add your key
+3. Open the env file just created.
+Add your key where it says

     ```env
     GROQ_API_KEY=your_groq_key_here